This is a website which presents art.

 I like editing pictures of paintings and I also dabble in irreversible thermodynamics and bayesian statistics. www.yazashmawi.com

 If you want to see pictures I’ve taken that are not of other people’s paintings

 then you can follow me personally on Instagram or listen to random things occasionally probably on Twitter

 There is also a Pictures of Paintings Instagram Account

 that I can really recommend for a daily dose of artwork delivered directly to your virtual doorways.
 You can contact me by email at email@example.com

 For this, truly, I must sincerely apologise.

-Unfortunately, it has proven to be beyond my current capabilities to create a responsive and immersive version of this website for small devices and so I must re-iterate that this website looks so much better on your computer.
+I must re-iterate that this website looks so much better on your computer.